Botfuel/botfuel-dialog/CONCEPTS.md

 - If it does not exist, it looks in the SDK for the dialog file `<dialog name>.<adapter>.js`
 - If it does not exist, it looks in the SDK for the dialog file `<dialog name>.js`

+This allows to customize the behaviour of the bot depending on the adapter.
+It also allows to provide default dialog implementations in the SDK.

 ### Complex conversations
 The dialog manager enables complex conversations, including:
 - Digressions